Logo

 You have a higher chance of approval

 If you have a good credit score, you have a better chance of qualifying for a loan through a traditional lender, such as a bank or credit union.
-Otherwise, you may have to rely on dealership financing or subprime lenders.
-Traditionally, loans from these issuers are more expensive with less favorable terms—such as prepayment penalties.
+These lenders may offer better rates unlike dealership financing which can sometimes be more expensive with less favorable terms—such as prepayment penalties.

 You can score better interest rates

-A better credit score opens the door to better terms, such as lower interest rates.
-As you can see from our example, the interest savings are significant from tier to tier.
-A credit score in the top tier only pays $1,180 of interest over the life of the loan.
-Conversely, a score between 500 and 589 leads to $5,327 of interest—that’s an extra $4,147.
+A better credit score can help you score lower interest rates.
+As you can see from the table above, the interest savings are significant from tier to tier.
+A credit score in the top tier only pays $2,365 of interest over the life of the loan.
+Conversely, a score between 500 and 589 leads to $5,902 of interest—an extra $3,537.

 You may have lower monthly payments

 If you have a less than ideal credit history—or no credit history at all—you aren’t relegated to bicycles and public transportation until the end of time.
 You may still be able to get a car loan.
-Through a few strategic moves, you can improve your strength as an auto loan applicant, even if you have minimal or poor credit.
+You can improve your strength as an auto loan applicant through a few strategic moves, even if you have minimal or poor credit.

 Make a bigger down payment

 When you purchase a car, you’ll have the option to make a down payment.
-This not only reduces the size of your loan but also helps build positive equity in your vehicle.
+This reduces the size of your loan and helps build positive equity in your vehicle.
 Lenders like that.

-More specifically, lenders prefer to see a lower loan-to-value ratio (LTV).
+More specifically, lenders prefer a lower loan-to-value ratio (LTV).
 So, if you make a bigger down payment, you decrease your LTV.

-Keep in mind, depreciation waits for no one.
-As soon as you drive off the lot, your car’s value takes a hit.
+Keep in mind depreciation waits for no one.
+Your car's value takes a hit as soon as you drive off the lot.
 A down payment can help offset that inevitable drop.

 Find a co-borrower

 There’s nothing wrong with leaning on the financial shoulder of a partner or relative.
-If you have lower credit scores (or no credit whatsoever), you can apply for an auto loan with a co borrower or cosigner that has better credit.
-That said, it’s worth mentioning that your cosigner is effectively promising to cover the loan if you stop making payments.
+If you have lower credit scores (or no credit whatsoever), you can apply for an auto loan with a co-borrower or cosigner that has better credit.
+That said, it’s worth mentioning that your cosigner effectively promises to cover the loan if you stop making payments.

 Build credit first